smartcontractkit/external-adapters-js/composite/bitcoin-json-rpc/README.md

 ## Input Params

-Returns blockchain info stats, by calling `"method": "getblockchainfo"`
+Returns blockchain info stats, by calling `"method": "getblockchainfo"`.
+It relies on `json-rpc` adapter.

 - `endpoint`: The parameter to query for.
 Default: "difficulty"